-'''

-Creating Your System Password:

-To log into your computer you must enter

-passward.

-Viewing the Message of the Day: To view the message of the day when you

-log into your computer, edit your startup
+Creating Your System Password: To log into your computer you must enter a password.
+Viewing the Message of the Day: To view the message of the day when you log into your computer, edit your startup configuration file.
+Setting the System Time and Date: To set the date enter the day, month and year in the format dis-mm-yy.
+To set the time, use the forant hh-mm-ss.

-configuration file.

-Setting the System Time and Date: To set the date enter the day, worth and

-year in the format dd-nm-yy.
-To set the

-time, use the forant hh-mm-ss.

-'''

-- "<head>" - "<list> "
+- "<head>" on page 131. - "<list>" on page 149

-lineno>
+<lineno>